 Profit verdict: Your software is going to be at a premium price point, which means your unit economics will be healthy if you’re successful.
 With this assumption, and the speed verdict (you don’t have to go ludicrous speed), you decide that taking a modest profit — not investing every dime back into the business to grow as fast as possible, could make sense.

-With this strategy in mind, you compare funding options by creating a 3-year growth forecast using your current monthly mailing list signups (150), estimated conversion rate (5–10%), team size (2), current MRR ($2,400), and target price points ($99-$499/mo, billed annually 20% of the time, 80% monthly).
-Rather than open Google Sheets or Excel, you use SimSaaS to do the heavy lifting.
+With this strategy in mind, you compare funding options by creating a 2-year growth forecast using your current monthly mailing list signups (155), estimated conversion rate (5–15%), team size (2), current MRR ($2,400), inherent product virality (k=1.0), and target price points ($99-$499/mo, billed annually 20% of the time, 80% monthly).
+Rather than open Google Sheets or Excel, you use Summit to do the heavy lifting.

 The first question you want to answer is how much cash you should raise.
 You set “Bootstrapping” as your funding model, which will assume you only have your current cash balance of $10,000 to work with.

-Your 36-month cash forecast based on those inputs:
+Your 24-month cash forecast based on those inputs:

 This forecast contains 10 runs, representing a range (ensemble) of market timings and momentum (because things never go according to plan).
-The 3 runs in this image represent a healthy good-better-best spread.
+The 3 runs in this image represent a weak-median-strong spread.

-Not a hockey stick, but you’re just above $1m ARR in the best case scenario — and not doing terribly at $687k ARR in the weakest case.
-You’ll also have plenty of profit to re-invest in new growth initiatives.
+Not a hockey stick, but you’re just above $600k ARR in the best case scenario — and not doing terribly at $360k ARR in the weakest case.
+The average is ~$400k.
+In the strong case, you’ll have profit to pay dividends, or hire help.
+In all cases, you’re alive and growing — if you can make it that far.

-Even though more cash should allow you to grow faster (more leads), you decide to stay conservative and keep all of your growth assumptions the same, selecting TinySeed first and punching in $140k for 12% ownership, which also makes them eligible to receive dividends.
-If, for example, you chose to pay $100,000 out as a dividend (better than income for tax purposes), you would receive $88,000 and TinySeed would receive the difference of $12,000.
+More cash should allow you to grow fast, but to stay conservative, you decide to keep almost of your growth assumptions the same, selecting TinySeed first and punching in $140k for 12% ownership.
+Their terms also make TinySeed eligible to receive dividends, just like your team.
+If, for example, you chose to pay $100,000 out as a dividend (better than income for [U.S.] tax purposes), you would receive $88,000 and TinySeed would receive the difference of $12,000.

 Assuming you don’t pay dividends until you reach profitability, and assuming that you only pay dividends when you have more than 3 months in expenses, the future looks like this:

-Using the above strategy — keeping the business well-fed with 3 mos of cash (even while profitable and gaining steam) but paying dividends when possible, you have paid $583k out to you and your teammates while sending $79k to TinySeed, which is 56.7% of their original investment.
-This $79,502 will be subtracted from their share of any liquidity event.
+Using the above strategy — keeping the business well-fed with 3 months of cash even while profitable and gaining steam, in the average case you have paid $12,600 out to you and your teammates while sending $1,724 to TinySeed, which is 12.3% of their original investment.
+In the weak case — one in which you are still on your way to a $475k+ ARR business, you have elected to pay out $0 to conserve cash.
+And the strong case is a numerologically-satisfying 10x of the weak case.

 Great.
 So far so good.
 You run it again, using Earnest Capital as the funding source, like so: